philg314/cpython/Doc/c-api/unicode.rst

       characters for ``"%A"``, ``"%U"``, ``"%S"``, ``"%R"`` and ``"%V"`` (if the ``PyObject*`` argument is not ``NULL``).

    ..
-[1] For integer specifiers (d, u, ld, li, lu, lld, lli, llu, zd, zi,
+[1] For integer specifiers (d, i, u, ld, li, lu, lld, lli, llu, zd, zi, zu,
-      zu, i, x): the 0-conversion flag has effect even when a precision is given.
+      x, X): the 0-conversion flag has effect even when a precision is given.

    .. versionchanged:: 3.2
       Support for ``"%lld"`` and ``"%llu"`` added.